jdtaylor7/taylortechblog/_drafts/configuring-manjaro-with-ansible.md

 {% endhighlight %}

 Let's break down the structure of this playbook.
 First, the playbook file itself begins with a line of three dashes.
-This is required when specifying YAML directives, as they would go above this line, or when specifying multiple YAML documents in the same file.
-This is not the case here and is thus unnecessary, but it is good practice regardless.
+While not technically required here, this is necessary when specifying YAML directives and in some other cases.
 Next, all the code shown is part of a single play which is named "Install config files."

 The "environmental state" of this play is all of the key-value pairs above the "tasks" directive: the name of the play, the machine on which it will run, and a